andrewkeller/REALbasic-Common-KFS-BSD/README.txt

 In addition to some individual useful functions, this library also contains the following classes and frameworks:

+  - AutoDeletingFolderItemKFS - A FolderItem that automatically deletes itself when nothing else references it.

   - AutoreleaseStubKFS - A simple class that executes a given delegate when it get deallocated.
 Can greatly simplify cleanup code in some cases.

   - BigStringKFS - A String class that automatically swaps to disk with large strings, and seamlessly works with Strings, BinaryStreams, MemoryBlocks, and Folderitems.